An open API service indexing awesome lists of open source software.

 ```

-The above configuration is common to all ACME enabled domains.
-Note that the https port must be open to the public to verify the domain ownership.
+The above configuration is common to all ACME-enabled domains.
+Note that the HTTPS port must be open to the public to verify domain ownership.

 ## TIPS

-Consider a case where `rpxy` is running on a container.
-Then when the container manager maps port A (e.g., 80/443) of the host to port B (e.g., 8080/8443) of the container for http and https, `rpxy` must be configured with port B for `listen_port` and `listen_port_tls`.
-However, when you want to set `http_redirection=true` for some backend apps, `rpxy` issues the redirection response 301 with the port B by default, which is not accessible from the outside of the container.
+Consider a case where `rpxy` is running in a container.
+When the container manager maps port A (e.g., 80/443) of the host to port B (e.g., 8080/8443) of the container for HTTP and HTTPS, `rpxy` must be configured with port B for `listen_port` and `listen_port_tls`.
+However, when you want to set `https_redirection=true` for some backend apps, `rpxy` issues redirection response 301 with port B by default, which is not accessible from outside the container.
 To avoid this, you can set a custom port for the redirection response by specifying `https_redirection_port` in `config.toml`.
-In this case, port A should be set for `https_redirection_port`, then the redirection response 301 will be issued with the port A.
+In this case, port A should be set for `https_redirection_port`, then redirection response 301 will be issued with port A.

 ```toml